-Source: Department of Finance and Economic Development 2016
+Source: Department of Finance and Economic Development 2018

 Bushbuckridge Local Municipality is the second highest municipality with high unemployment rate after Nkomazi Municipality.
 Employment opportunities are very minimal given the nature of the municipality hence the nodal status.
-The leading industries in terms of employment are community services (government) with (34.4%) and trade with (25.3%).
+The leading industries in terms of employment are community services (government) with (34.1%) which grew from 32.9% in 2014 and trade with (25.3%).
 There is increasing role/share of community services as employer & decreasing role/share of agriculture and trade.
 There is no large scale of mining in the municipality as there no underground resources.
 The mining that is being practiced its sand mining and stone crashing.